adkelley/javascript-to-purescript/tut25/README.md

 ## Summary

 In this tutorial, we covered three use cases for using natural transformations in our everyday code.
 The first case showed how natural transformations could be used to transform a data structure to match the type required by a function.
 In the example, we showed how a `List` is naturally transformed into an `Array` using `Data.Array.fromFoldable`.
 The second example focused on turning the first element of an `Array` into a `Maybe` type constructor.
 This transformation is useful in cases where the `Array` may be empty, and we’re looking for safety.
 Finally, we showed how to naturally transform a composition of multiple database queries in order to bind them together more efficiently.
-This approach avoids nested map functions and leads to more readable code.
+This approach avoids nested map functions and leads to a correct solution and more readable code.

 In the next tutorial, we’ll move onto a new topic - isomorphisms and round trip data transformations.
 That’s all for now.
 If you are enjoying these tutorials, then please help me to tell others by recommending this article and favoring it on social media.
 Till next time!